 Storage

-Red Cloud provides three types of data storage: object store, volumes, and file systems(shares).
+Red Cloud provides three types of data storage: object storarge, block storage (volumes), and file storage (shares / CephFS).
 Volumes can be attached to a cloud instance as a block device.
-Object stores (S3 or swift) and shares (CephFS) can be accessed by clients running on cloud instances or external hosts.
+Object storage (S3 or swift) and shares (CephFS) can be accessed by clients running on cloud instances or external hosts.

 Volumes